tixl/tixl-roadmap/README.md

 - [x] Token sale phase 3 lockup period options
 - [x] Setup Pipedrive with all potential private investors (VCs, family offices, etc.)
 - [ ] Approach all private investors from Pipedrive
+  - _Update:_ We've met a company in Germany who is specialized in finding investors for startups at our stage.
+We signed the contract in January 2020 and are now preparing introductions with them.
 - [ ] Onboard one or more new advisors with the main goal of using their potential investors network

 ### Website/Documents